• Home

 As the country continues to offshore manufacturing jobs, we lose our ability to manufacturer our own goods.

-This is in-line with the ideas above: less job prospects for low skilled workers, less knowledge-based workers, less control over our own industries, and less national security as a result of dependence on foreign companies for our manufacturing capabilities.
+This is in line with the ideas above: fewer job prospects for low-skilled workers, less knowledge-based workers, less control over our own industries, and less national security as a result of dependence on foreign companies for our manufacturing capabilities.

 Outsourcing has a tremendous negative effect on job outlook and prospects in the US.